Meditation For Sleep As A Bedtime Awareness Routine

 How do you do a body scan for sleep when your mind keeps wandering?
 Start at the feet, move slowly upward, and let each breath be a chance to notice rather than force relaxation.

-Notice the feet warming inside wool socks.
-Soften the ankles if possible.
+Notice warmth gathering inside your socks.
+Let the ankles loosen if they want to.
 Notice the lower legs, knees, and thighs.
-Let the hips be heavy.
+Let the hips feel supported.
 Feel the belly rise and fall.
-Notice the chest, shoulders, arms, hands, neck, jaw, and face.
+Notice the ribs, arms, hands, throat, cheeks, and the space around the eyes.
 Sense the whole body resting at once.
 Let the next breath arrive.

 Noise does not ruin the practice.
 Planning thoughts do not ruin it either.
 If discomfort appears, adjust once if needed, then return to the next body area.
 If you catch yourself checking whether sleep is happening, label that “checking” and come back to contact with the mattress.